-- Offering individualized skill-building sessions based on the school's/district's anti-Bullying curricula; - Providing relevant educational activities for individual students or groups of students, in consultation with social workers and other appropriate school personnel; - Implementing a range of academic and nonacademic positive behavioral supports to help students understand pro-social ways to achieve their goals; - Meeting with families to engage families al support and to reinforce the anti-Bullying curricula and social skills building activities at home; - Adopting behavioral plans to include a focus on developing specific social skills; and - Making a referral for evaluation.

-2. Taking Disciplinary Action
+- Offering individualized skill-building sessions based on the school's/district's anti-Bullying curricula; - Providing relevant educational activities for individual students or groups of students, in consultation with social workers and other appropriate school personnel; - Implementing a range of academic and nonacademic positive behavioral supports to help students understand pro-social ways to achieve their goals; - Meeting with parents or guardians to engage familial support and to reinforce the anti-Bullying curricula and social skills building activities at home; - Adopting behavioral plans to include a focus on developing specific social skills; and - Making a referral for evaluation. - 2.
+Taking Disciplinary Action